What the Colorado Privacy Act Means for You

 What else can I do to protect my data?

-If you want to ensure that your data is as protected as possible, there are other steps you can take besides relying on your Connecticut data rights.
+If you want to ensure that your data is as protected as possible, there are other steps you can take besides relying on your Montana data rights.
 We’ve got more simple ways you can boost your data security here.

 See below for even more tips to put you more in control of your information online.